Cybernetica Mesopotamica

 Artificial Argument

 The current trend of Artificial Intelligence aims precisely in this direction: it constructs an argument.
-In fact, it may be more accurate to speak of an Artificial Argument: what we obtain is a sequential rearrangement of known data along lines that are suggested by the content of the individual cells.
+In fact, it may be more accurate to speak of an Artificial Argument: what we obtain is a sequential rearrangement of known data along lines that are suggested by the content of the individual cells that have already been accessed and stored.

 Digital Discourse